Creighton shot the lights out Saturday to defeat DePaul 93-58.

 “We executed our game plan defensively and offensively,” said Creighton coach Greg McDermott.
 “Having 24 assists on 34 made field goals is the type of basketball I like to see.”

 A Cole Huff 3-pointer gave No. 23 Creighton (21-4, 8-4 Big East) momentum heading into the locker room at the half with a 39-26 lead.
 Then coming out the gate for the second half, the Bluejays expanded their lead, using a 14-0 run and never looked back.

 “They played with a sense of urgency,” said DePaul coach Dave Leitao.
 “They played crisp.
 They made inside passes, and went on fast breaks when they had the opportunity.”

 The Bluejays scored 28 points inside and 26 points off 18 Blue Demon turnovers.
-Creighton had 10 players enter the scoring column and five reach double figures, with 7-foot freshman Justin Patton leading the way.
-Patton had a double-double of 11 points and a career-high 11 rebounds.
+Creighton had 10 players enter the scoring column and five reach double figures with 7-foot freshman Justin Patton leading the way.
+Patton had a double-double with 11 points and 11 rebounds, a career-high on the glass.